-An Agent-Based Model of the Diffusione of Covid-19 Using NetLogo, with Susceptible, Infected, symptomatic, asymptomatic, and Recovered people
+An Agent-Based Model of the Diffusion of Covid-19 Using NetLogo, with Susceptible, Infected, symptomatic, asymptomatic, and Recovered people (+)

-You can run the model directly online or download SIsaR_0.8.9.3.nlogo with right click and run it locally with NetLogo.
-Here you have a few slides.
+You can run the model directly online or download SIsaR_0.9.6.1.nlogo, and the related file vaccinatePeople.nls, with right click and run it locally with NetLogo.

 Script capability: the red arrow shows a script window and the blue one a list of short names (with their correspondent long name) to be used there.
 The instructions are into the Model Info.
 If you do not want to use the script, simply clear the content of the script window.

-Nota bene.
 We suggest downloading the program to observe the repetition of the experiments, with different starting points (seeds) of the random numbers.
 This operation is quite smooth, via Behavior Search, which is in the menu Tools of NetLogo.
-Run the row "experiments with fixed parameters [considering NH]."
+Run the row "experiments with fixed parameters [considering NH [and schools]]."
 It is possible to analyze the different results of the model at the various checkpoints.

-In each set of experiments, the outcomes can belong to different groups, internally consistent, although with variability in numerical values.
-The model makes many agents act and interact; so, from a complexity perspective, each run is a "story," that produces a specific and unique sequence of emerging effects.
-The actual history would do the same if it were possible to repeat it.
+Nota bene.
+In each series of experiments, we will have variability in the results, although internally consistent.
+The model makes many agents act and interact; from the complexity point of view, each execution produces a "story," with a specific and unique sequence of emerging effects.
+Real events would behave in the same way if it were possible to repeat them.

 Everywhere in the world, government leaders are facing DIFFICULT DECISIONS: we hope our model could help, instead of ...